TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/TheTermTemplate/Index.rst

 which is created in the template module in the TYPO3 CMS Backend and can exist on any page.

-The :ref:`Templating Tutorial <t3templating:start>` shows how the two are related together.
+The :doc:`Templating Tutorial <t3templating:Index>` shows how the two are related together.
 This manual is purely about TypoScript templates.